 Here is a list of 32 possible change drivers that I come after several years of researching more than 200 organizational science literature.

-I will not go in the description of each of this forces, which will be part of some other posts here on entrepreneurship in a box.
+I will not describe each of these forces, which will be part of some other posts here on entrepreneurship in a box.

 Before I share this list, I would like to mention that this is still in a working version.
-Because I work on my Ph.D., and this is also part of my main thesis, and currently I’m implementing practical research about this list in small and medium-sized business, means that the list will be changed in the following months.
+Because I work on my Ph.D., and this is also part of my main thesis, I’m currently implementing practical research about this list in a small and medium-sized business, which means that it will change the list in the following months.

 Let’s go with a list of possible drivers of organizational change.